Real gross domestic

 1973, when the US dollar was floated, the Australian dollar was

 tied to the US dollar.
 From September 1974, the Australian dollar was

-tied to as basket of currencies until it was floated in December 1983.
+tied to a basket of currencies until it was floated in December 1983.
+These

-The exchange rate links and changes help explain why Australia was affected
+links to other floated currencies help explain why Australia was affected

 by the floating exchange rate system, even before it had adopted

 main reason for the decline in wages growth and the rise in the level of